Winter 2021 Series Ends April 7!

 It was AMAZING!
 Such talented and knowledgeable speakers.
 I feel like I took a summer course for a great price.
 Thank you so much.
 I am a School Counselor and it was extremely helpful information.

 I love the community, the sense that I am not in this alone.
 It seriously was a major major factor that got me through the tough months early in the pandemic.
-Please please continue in the Fall!!!
+Please please continue!

 I am truly grateful to be able to participate in the PIP Master Class Series.
 Engaging, thoughtful and insightful speakers presented in a supportive and inclusive arena.
 Thank you.